 - If you are supported by another provider, please contact them.

-- If you are supported by Arbor, please email us at email@example.com including details of the issue and a screenshot of where you can see this information in your previous MIS so we can investigate.
+- If you are supported by Arbor, please contact the Arbor Support Team if supported by Arbor, or your Support Partner if not supported by Arbor.
+Include details of the issue and a screenshot of where you can see this information in your previous MIS so we can investigate.